JustWhit3/useful-guides/ROOT/Installation/Ubuntu.md

 > To know the operating system version of your computer simply type this command on the shell: `lsb_release -a`.

 > If you are installing ROOT in an Ubuntu shell of Windows you can type this command on the Ubuntu shell `explorer.exe .` (note the final dot) in order to know in which position of the Windows system is stored the Ubuntu folder.
 Then you can copy manually the downloaded ROOT folder from Windows to the Ubuntu previously mentioned folder.
-Once the zipped folder is downloaded you have to move it from the download section to the home:
+Once the zipped folder is downloaded you have to move it from the download section to the $HOME:
 ```shell
 mv $HOME/Download/root_vx.xx.xx.Linux-ubuntu18-x86_64-gccx.x.tar.gz $HOME/.
 ```